Tkachuk sends Panthers to Stanley Cup Final, after topping Hurricanes 4-3 for sweep

 Ryan Lomberg and Anthony Duclair had the other goals for Florida, which swept a series for the first time in franchise history.

-Jordan Staal — his brothers Eric and Marc play for the Panthers — took a tripping penalty with 57 seconds left in regulation, setting up the power-play that Tkachuk finished off.
+Jordan Staal — his brothers Eric and Marc play for the Panthers — took a tripping penalty with 57 seconds left in regulation, setting up the power-play that Tkachuk finished off after getting into the slot and beating Frederik Andersen to set off a wild celebration.

+“Eastern Conference champions,” Florida defenseman Aaron Ekblad said.
+“It’s really cool.
+No doubt about it.
+But you know, at the end of the day, we have our eyes on something different.”

+Toy rats — the Panthers’ tradition, a nod to the unwanted locker room guests from Florida’s old arena in 1996 — sailed down from the stands, and the goal needed to survive an official review.
+But the rats were picked up, the goal was deemed good, and 27 years of waiting was officially over 4.9 seconds later.

 Jesper Fast seemed like he might have saved the season for Carolina, getting a tying goal with 3:22 left in regulation.
 Paul Stastny and Teuvo Teravainen had the first two goals of the night for the Hurricanes, while Brady Skjei and Jordan Martinook each had two assists.

-But the night — the series, too — belonged to the Panthers.
-They were swept by Colorado in the 1996 final.
+Andersen stopped 21 shots.

+“Everyone’s going to say, ‘You got swept.’
+That’s not what happened,” Hurricanes coach Rod Brind’Amour said.
+“I watched the game.
+I’m there.
+I’m cutting the games.
+We’re in the game.
+We didn’t lose four games.
+We got beat, but we were right there.
+This could have went the other way.
+It could have been four games the other way.”

+That wasn’t sour grapes.
+He was right.
+A bounce here, a bounce there, a Bobrovsky not here, a Bobrovsky not there, and this series could have gone much differently.

 Towels waved, strobe lights flashed, and the fans wasted no time letting the Panthers know that they were ready to a clincher.